 Optimal Mixed Solution

-Combining washable/disposable offers best of both worlds.
-Washable protections for daily home routine, disposables for outings, travel, special situations.
-This approach limits costs while keeping flexibility.
+Combining washable and disposable options offers the best of both worlds.
+Washable underwear works well for the daily home routine, while disposables are practical for outings, travel, and special situations.
+This hybrid approach keeps costs in check without sacrificing flexibility.

 Daily Management with Men's Washable Incontinence Boxer